AaronWard/generative-ai-workbook/README.md

 - **Project 4**: Build a captivating marketing campaign app that utilizes the persuasive potential of well-crafted sales copy, boosting sales and brand reach.
 - **Project 5**: Develop a ChatGPT clone with an added summarization feature, delivering a versatile and invaluable chatbot experience.
 - **Project 6**: MCQ Quiz Creator App - Seamlessly create multiple-choice quizzes for your students using LangChain and Pinecone.
-- Project 7: CSV Data Analysis Toll - Helps you analyze your CSV file by answering your queries about its data.
+- **Project 7:** CSV Data Analysis Toll - Helps you analyze your CSV file by answering your queries about its data.
-- Project 8: Youtube Script Writing Tool -  Effortlessly create compelling YouTube scripts with this user-friendly and efficient script-writing tool.
+- **Project 8**: Youtube Script Writing Tool -  Effortlessly create compelling YouTube scripts with this user-friendly and efficient script-writing tool.
 - **Project 9** - Support Chat Bot For Your Website - Helps your visitors/customers to find the relevant data or blog links that can be useful to them.
 - **Project 10** - Automatic Ticket Classification Tool - The Automatic Ticket Classification Tool categorizes support tickets based on content to streamline ticket management and response processes.
 - **Project 11** - HR - Resume Screening  Assistance - HR project using AI to assist in screening resumes, optimizing the hiring process with smart analysis and recommendations